 96th of October appears quarterly.
 We will respond to submissions with startling rapidity.
 The price of this efficiency is our use of a delicately phrased but still impersonal form rejection letter, for which we apologize.
 We would do otherwise had we but world enough and time.

-We do not at present offer compensation for your work, though this will change if the magazine outgrows its entirely free format.
 Simultaneous submissions and submission of work that has appeared elsewhere is allowed.